 This section represents the culmination of many meetings and will be the basis of your work to transform GenZ’s Salesforce org into a cloud-based version of Fort Knox.

 To comply with government financial regulations, GenZ must implement both data retention and encryption policies, and their acquiring company, OldGuard Finance, has strict access policies for remote workers and mobile devices.
 OldGuard Finance also wants GenZ to implement best practices for passwords.

 You’ve explored these needs in detail with your stakeholders through a series of conversations, and you’ve come up with this short list of requirements.

 Security for Remote/Mobile Users—Remote workers must use VPN to access Salesforce.
-All mobile users must use two-factor authentication (2FA).
+All mobile users must use multi-factor authentication (MFA).
 All mobile users must be individually approved by the admin.

-NOTE: For ease of use, you’ve decided to manage 2FA from a single permission.
+NOTE: For ease of use, you’ve decided to manage MFA from a single permission.

 Password Policy—Passwords must be reset every 90 days, and must have a minimum of 8 characters and include both alpha and numeric characters.

 Field Tracking—Value changes in the Opportunity Amount field must be tracked.